-1. COPIERS: The department copier can be found in the Mail Room across from the Main Film and Media Studies Office.
+COPIERS The department copier can be found in the Mail Room across from the Main Film and Media Studies Office.
 Copier codes are issued only to employed graduate students for instructional or grant related copying (codes may be granted to the following titles: (Teaching Assistant/Associate, Reader, Graduate Research Assistant, Postgraduate Researcher, et al.).
 Personal copying is not allowed.
 All personal copying should be done elsewhere on campus, such as the UCEN copy center or in the library.
 If the copier isn't operating properly, please inform the office staff so that we can assist in correcting the problem.

-- 2 OFFICE SPACE: While the department has no obligation to provide office space for graduate students who are not employed as Teaching Assistants, Associates or Graduate Student Researchers/Post-graduate Researchers, we do try to provide at least some space for all graduate students as space allows.
+SHARED OFFICE SPACE While the department has no obligation to provide office space for graduate students who are not employed as Teaching Assistants, Associates or Graduate Student Researchers/Postgraduate Researchers, we do provide two shared offices (SSMS 2306 and SSMS 2024) for all graduate students as space allows.
 Graduate student priority ranking for the assignment of office space also takes into account class level in this order: Ph.D. students advanced to candidacy, Ph.D. students, and Master's students.
 Campus and department policy dictates to a very large extent the priorities for the allocation of space to persons associated with departments.
-These priorities are: - 3. - 1.
-Faculty - 2.
-Support staff - 3.
-Temporary faculty (Lecturers) - 4.
-Associates, Teaching Assistants and UCSB fellowship holders (Regents Special - Fellowship/ Doctoral Scholars Fellowship/President's Predoctoral Fellowship) - 5.
-Graduate Student Researchers/Post-graduate Researchers see Kathy Murray, Office Manager and MSO.
+These priorities are:

+- 1. Faculty

+- 2. Support staff

+- 3. Temporary faculty (Lecturers)

+- 4. Associates, Teaching Assistants and UCSB fellowship holders (Regents Special Fellowship/ Doctoral Scholars Fellowship/President's Predoctoral Fellowship)

+- 5. Graduate Student Researchers/Postgraduate Researchers

 To as large an extent as possible, GSRs & PGRs should be housed in research units.
-To request office space
+To request an office space, see Savannah Parison, Office Manager and MSO

-4. KEYS.
-All graduate students are eligible, upon request, for keys to their assigned office.
+KEYS All graduate students are eligible, upon request, for keys to their assigned office.
 Requests for any other keys require special permission.
-See Janice to check out keys.
+See Selinda Tuttle, our Graduate Program Advisor, to check out keys.
 All faculty and graduate student offices are considered private.
 Requests should not be made for keys to these offices unless there is an emergency.